Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 Not an encouraging thought, considering this was a *weapons* lab.

-In charge was a Captain Müller---why did so many humans have such similar names?
+In charge was a Captain Müller - why did so many humans have such similar names?
 Anyway, the latest project was plainly a reverse-engineering effort of some kind.
 They had an assemblage of technology partially disassembled in the middle of the work space and surrounded by safety measures, from things as mundane as transparent eye coverings to multiple rings of containment shields.

 Not that Uni was going to complain about a culture of safety consciousness.
 Goodness knew, if his own people had been more prudently wary of technology…